One Flew Over The Cuckoo’s Nest

 Plot Type : Tragedy

-All of the patients on ward tries to follow the rules as best they can until a new patient arrives and disrupts the smooth running of the ward.
+All of the patients on the ward try to follow the rules as best they can until a new patient arrives and disrupts things.

 McMurphy makes a bet with the other men that he can break Nurse Ratched’s will without destroying himself.